airportyh/barber/README.md

     var Barber = require('barber')
     var styles = Barber.styleSheet()

+    styles.add({
-    styles.add('button', {
+      'button': {
         'border-radius': '10px', // vendor prefixes are applied for you
         boxShadow: '3px 2px 3px #888', // can also camelCase
         'background': '#ddd'
+      }
     })

     Barber.install() // apply the styles to the page